utmstack/Documentation/Introduction.md

 ### Endpoint Protection
 Protect your endpoints and servers with UTMStack's Advanced Threat Protection.
 Our platform provides robust security measures to safeguard your critical assets against advanced threats.

-### HIPS and NIPS
-UTMStack includes Host and Network-based Intrusion Detection Systems (HIPS and NIPS) with prevention capabilities.
-These systems actively monitor and defend against potential intrusions, helping you maintain a secure environment.

 ### Compliance
 Ensure compliance with industry regulations and standards such as GDPR, GLBA, HIPAA, SOC, and ISO.
 UTMStack provides compliance reports and dashboards to help you demonstrate adherence to these requirements.